CharanCSE02/Task-1-Scan-Your-Local-Network-for-Open-Ports/README.md

 # Security risks from open ports
 Risks is there from open ports how means in ipaddress(or)victims SSH service is open it means remote login is possible with port 22.
 HTTP sevice is open it means data is transering without encapsulation.Then data is vissble in wireshark(or) tools.
+To avoid this is use firewall,honeypots and proxy to mange it.
+# Firewall
+In firewall there IDS and TPS for blocking or pervent for scannings.It works like wall between request and receive traffic.Firewall is monitoring and filter traffic of network.